-In addition to mass flows, processes within the superstructure are also characterized by the exchange of energy in the form of work (i.e., electricity) and heat, as illustrated in \autoref{Fig.: General process modeling.}.
-For all processes $j \in \mathcal{J} \setminus \mathcal{J}^{\mathrm{ANN}}$, which are not modeled via ANNs, the work demand or generation rate $\dot{W}_j$ is formulated as a linear function of the process scale $\Gamma_j$
+In addition to mass flows, processes within the superstructure are also characterized by the exchange of energy in the form of work (\emph{i.e.}\@, electricity) and heat, as illustrated in \autoref{Fig.: General process modeling.}.
+For all processes $j \in \mathcal{J} \setminus \mathcal{J}^{\mathrm{ANN}}$, which are not modeled \emph{via} ANNs, the work demand or generation rate $\dot{W}_j$ is formulated as a linear function of the process capacity $\Gamma_j$

 where $e_j$ denotes the specific work or electricity consumption/generation coefficient associated with process $j$.
 A negative value of $e_j$ implies net electrical energy consumption, whereas a positive value indicates net generation.
-For processes represented by ANNs (i.e., $j \in \mathcal{J}^{\mathrm{ANN}}$), the calculation of $\dot{W}_j$ is addressed in detail in \autoref{Section: Process representation via neural networks}. \autoref{EQ: 21} ensures that the sum of all generated and consumed work as well as the work that enters the system from outside ($\dot{W}^{\mathrm{src}}$) or leaves the system ($\dot{W}^{\mathrm{sink}}$) via the system boundaries is zero:
+For processes represented by ANNs (\emph{i.e.}\@, $j \in \mathcal{J}^{\mathrm{ANN}}$), the calculation of $\dot{W}_j$ is addressed in detail in \autoref{Section: Process representation via neural networks}. \autoref{EQ: 21} ensures that the sum of all generated and consumed work flows as well as the work that enters ($\dot{W}^{\mathrm{src}}$) the system from outside or exits ($\dot{W}^{\mathrm{sink}}$) the system \emph{via} the system boundaries fulfill the following condition: